-At the end of each reporting period, the Bank reviews the carrying amounts of its property, plant and equipment and intangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
-If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).
-In cases where it is impossible to estimate the recoverable amount of an individual asset, the Bank estimates the recoverable amount of the cash-generating unit related to the asset.
+Impairment of property, plant and equipment and intangible assets cases where it is impossible to estimate the recoverable amount of an individual asset, the Bank estimates the recoverable amount of the cash-generating unit related to the asset.
 The value of corporate assets is also allocated to individual cash-generating units or the smallest groups of cash-generating units for which a reasonable and consistent allocation method can be identified.